Interactive3DGraphicsCourse-UNIUD-2020/cubes2020-marzona/README.md

   * `./obj/Tree.js` -> A Class that builds a tree
   * `./obj/vegetationData.js` -> Coordinates used to place flowers, grass and trees on the terrain.
 * **`./photos`** -> Contains pictures used in this README
-* **`./textures`** -> Contains the heightmap and some textures that were used for testing purposes (from [Painterly Pack](http://painterlypack.net/))
+* <s>**`./textures`** -> Contains the heightmap and some textures that were used for testing purposes (from [Painterly Pack](http://painterlypack.net/))</s> Removed

 <s>The project **does not** include a static version of the threejs library.
 All modules used are fetched from UNPKG's CDN system.</s>

 ## Performance and browser compatibility
-The scene displays correctly on Firefox (80), Safari (13.0.5), and Chrome (85), with the last one being the worst performing.
+<s>The scene displays correctly on Firefox (80), Safari (13.0.5), and Chrome (85), with the last one being the worst performing.
 The framerate goes from 19 to 35 fps (depending on the zoom level) on a laptop with integrated graphics (Intel HD Graphics 630).
 Memory usage is pretty low on all tested environments (~40-50Mb).

 The most performance taxing element of the scene seems to be shadows.
-To make the scene perform adequately on integrated graphics some tweaking was done to optimize shadow cameras position, resolution and frustum size; however, to <s>avoid severe shadow acne and peter-panning effects, I had to set the shadowmap's size to 4k on the directional light simulating the sun/moon and to 2k on the flame's point light.</s>
+To make the scene perform adequately on integrated graphics some tweaking was done to optimize shadow cameras position, resolution and frustum size; however, to avoid severe shadow acne and peter-panning effects, I had to set the shadowmap's size to 4k on the directional light simulating the sun/moon and to 2k on the flame's point light.

-The directional light used to simulate direct sunlight has been replaced with a Spotlight with a very narrow angle and a precisely positioned shadow camera.
-This change boosts performance a lot.

-The **UnrealBloom** postFX takes a lot of rendering time, still (it has to traverse the whole scene for every frame and at the moment i can't think of a better solution).

 Other possible optimizations include rewriting the vegetation classes to use instanced meshes.
-Loading the terrain without vegetation, however, does not seem to offer a noticeable enough performance boost.
+Loading the terrain without vegetation, however, does not seem to offer a noticeable enough performance boost.</s>

+### Updates to geometries and lighting
+A more in-depth analysis has been carried out to determine the main causes of the performance problems I was having with this scene.

+As a result, the scene's geometries and lighting setup have been updated.
+- The shadow cameras's resolution and bias values have been tweaked to lower memory usage.
+This also makes it possible to load the scene on most smartphones.
+- The directional light used to simulate direct sunlight has been replaced with a Spotlight with a very narrow angle and a precisely positioned shadow camera.
+This change boosts performance a little.
+- The vegetation and terrain geometries now use instancing.
+This lowers memory usage dramatically and offer a very noticeable performance boost.

+I've also made a tentative to integrate **Cascaded Shadow Maps** (see the _csm_ branch).
+The performance is marginally better and the shadows look much crisper, however I couldn't find a set of shadows parameters that work correctly for each camera position (the shadows completely disappear or get very faded at extreme distances and viewing angles).

+**Results on chromium (r95):**
+_memory usage:_ ~10Mb
+_FPS:_ 50-60 (Intel HD Graphics 630)

 ## Tools used
 - **VS Code** and **Firefox Console**: for general Javascript development